Contractile properties of skeletal muscle fibres and heart tissue

-The permeabilised single muscle fibre system shown above consists of various components to accurately measure the contractile properties of a muscle fibre.
-Properties routinely measured include:
+The permeabilised single muscle fibre system shown below consists of various components to accurately measure the contractile properties of a muscle fibre.

 The upper limit of the force transducer is 5.1 mNewton, with a maximum recording frequency of 1000 Hz.

 Muscle fibres can be submerged into 8 different temperature controlled baths, which can be set between 10˚C and 50˚C. Each bath can contain solutions that block contraction (e.g. inhibitors), activate the fibre (e.g. ATP, calcium) or enhance contraction (e.g. drugs).

 The lever arm connected to the motor is able to control the length of the muscle fibre by stretching it or allowing the fibre to shorten during contraction.
 This lever can be programmed to produce rapid stretching or shortening (within 1 ms) or gradually over extended periods.
 The apparatus is mounted on an inverted microscope equipped with a pre-calibrated CMOS camera, allowing for the accurate measurement of the specimen length, diameter and sarcomere spacing.

 Can the system be used for other tissues or materials?